lacework/ops/aws-access-key/README.md

 In Lacework-land, we are making use of EC2 Instance Roles for cross-account IAM read access.
 YMMV.

+We use a Kubernetes secrest object to mount the `~/.aws/config` file into the container, refer to the "Running in Kubernetes section bellow"

 ### Configuring `telegraf.conf`

+Your `telegraf.conf` is responsible for 3 things:
+- Running the script with `inputs.exec`
+- Scraping STDOUT for metrics
+- Sending telemetry to your monitoring platform with `outputs.<output_plugin>`

-You'll need to update the output plugin for your environment and update the exec input plugin.
+At Lacework, we use `outputs.wavefront`.You'll need to update the output plugin for your environment and update the exec input plugin.
+Please refer to the sample `telegraf.conf` in this repo, in addition to these examples: https://github.com/influxdata/telegraf/tree/master/plugins/outputs

 As noted elsewhere, `iam-accesskey-check` is falled with the AWS profile as the single command line argument.
+You will only need to change the "AWS_PROFILE" from the `[[inputs.exec]]` section.
 The syntax is simliar to:

 ```